foreverphoenix/the-phoenix-flavour/content/fallout/installation/wabbajack.md

 ### Downloading TPF FO4

 - Once Wabbajack is installed and open, click on **Browse Modlists**.
-- Find **TPF Fallout 4** in the list and click the arrow to download.
+- Find **Welcome to Paradise** in the list and click the arrow to download.
 - Click the dots next to **Installation Location** and choose a path.
-- Choose an empty, high-level folder, e.g. `G:\TPF Fallout 4`.
+- Choose an empty, high-level folder, e.g. `G:\Welcome to Paradise`.
   - SHOULD be on your SSD or otherwise fastest hard drive.
   - CANNOT be inside `Fallout 4 Modding\Wabbajack`.
   - CANNOT be inside the Fallout 4 installation folder.